|X-Arcade Machine Setup Guide, Manual and Support

 - MANUAL GAME CONTROLS CONFIG: You can change the controls for any game by simply pushing the "Tab" key while a game is already running to access the controls menu.
 The Input (this game) overrides the general input settings and adds custom controller settings for just the game being used.
 Input (general) option allows controller settings to be applied to all games (not recommended).

-- Q*Bert is a 4-way game where the joystick was mounted in an X mount.
+- Q*Bert (if you have it) is a 4-way game where the joystick was mounted in an X mount.
 There is no way in MAME to make a diagonal (in other words 2 keys pressed at once) to be a direction to compensate.
 So to play it you will want play it with that in mind, Up=up-right, Down=down-left, Left=up-left, and Right=down-right.

 Using With MAME™